Kitchen Safety at Home: The Simple Guide

 Safe cooling and reheating: leftovers without risk

 Leftovers can be where good intentions go to die: you cooked something safely, then it sat too long, cooled too slowly, or got reheated to just kind of warm.
 The riskiest scenario is a big batch (soup, chili, curry, rice, pasta) cooling as one large mass.
 The center stays warm for a long time, which increases time in the danger zone.
-Cooling safely is mostly about surface area and airflow: shallow containers, smaller portions, and letting heat escape quickly.
+Cooling safely is mostly about surface area and airflow: shallow containers, smaller portions, and ensuring heat escapes quickly.

 Cleaning and sanitizing kitchen surfaces (what works, what doesn’t)